Photo by Julio Ojeda-Zapata

-MacDevOps:YVR will take place in Vancouver, Canada on the campus of Simon Fraser University.
+MacDevOps:YVR is held in Vancouver, Canada on the campus of Simon Fraser University.
 If you code as part of managing Apple devices, check out this conference.
-Speakers will include Meg Ciliberti of Shopify, Jessica Deen of Microsoft, and Zach Wasserman of Kollide.
-Tickets include over 20 educational sessions; 10 hours of networking; an evening reception; and breakfast, lunch, and snacks.
+Speakers include Meg Ciliberti of Shopify, Jessica Deen of Microsoft, and Zach Wasserman of Kollide.
+Tickets provide over 20 educational sessions; 10 hours of networking; an evening reception; and breakfast, lunch, and snacks.

 X World: June 27–29, 2018

 For those who manage Mac and iOS installations in a support, lab manager, network technician, or systems administrator role, the Australian Apple University Consortium puts on the X World conference.
-It will take place at the University of Technology Sydney, Broadway City Campus.
+It takes place at the University of Technology Sydney, Broadway City Campus.